EdwardoEkka/Topic-Modelling-LDA/README.md

 ## Step 7: Run the Script

-After making the necessary changes, run the script using the command line or any Python environment:
+Once you've made the necessary adjustments, run the script using the command line or any Python environment:

 ```bash
 python youtube_analysis.py